Skip to Content

 The private healthcare facilities (including hospital and day procedure centre) are required to ensure that the healthcare engineering systems are in compliance with the requirements of the relevant codes of practice.

 The work process involved in engineering and construction for healthcare facilities, from planning to execution, often entails the engagement of service providers (e.g. consultant / contractor / relevant professional with healthcare engineering experience) to carry out design, installation and testing & commissioning for healthcare engineering systems and offer professional opinion and service as necessary to ensure that the systems are in compliance with the requirements of relevant ordinances, codes of practice and internationally acceptable standards.
-In general, apart from direct appointment of independent professionals (e.g. Registered Professional Engineer (RPE)), this website integrated the following service providers that the hospital and day procedure centre may consider to approach for professional advice at various stages for design / installation / testing / certification.
-(Archives of the service providers are maintained by relevant government departments and institutions)
+This website integrates the following service providers for reference, which the licensees may consider approaching professional advice at various stages for design / installation / testing / certification (Archives of the service providers are maintained by relevant government departments and institutions).

-In accordance with the Code of Practice for Day Procedure Centres (2023 Edition), the requirements of specific healthcare engineering systems (i.e. electrical installation, specialized ventilation system and medical gas supplies) of day procedure centres have formed part of the regulatory standard.
+Since 3 February 2023, the requirements of specific healthcare engineering systems (i.e. electrical installation, specialized ventilation system and medical gas supplies) of day procedure centres have formed part of the regulatory standard in the Code of Practice for Day Procedure Centres.
 As a transitional arrangement, such requirements will take effect from 1 January 2028.

 It is imperative for the prospective applicants or existing day procedure centres to engage with the engineering service providers so as to ensure that all relevant requirements pertaining to the healthcare engineering systems are adhered to.
 To this end, this office has compiled A Practical Guide for Healthcare Engineering Systems in Day Procedure Centres and associated pamphlet for the trade practitioners and stakeholders, such as licensees of day procedure centres, registered professional engineers, consulting engineers and healthcare engineering installation contractors.
 These publications, though not exhaustive, outline the key points to note regarding the design, installation, operation and maintenance of healthcare engineering systems of day procedure centres and other useful information, including examples of DOs and DON'Ts for compliance with the regulatory requirements.